DIKU-EDU/kudos/docs/usage.rst

 ===========
 .. _usage:

-The Kudos system requires the following software to run:
+The KUDOS system requires the following software to run:

 * The Yams machine simulator
 * GNU Binutils for the ``mips-elf`` target
 * GNU GCC cross-compiler for the ``mips-elf`` target
 * GNU Make

-Note that Kudos also has an ``x86-64`` target.
+Note that KUDOS also has an ``x86-64`` target.
 However, this document will not focus on that, as only the MIPS target works with Yams.

-For the DIKU Operating Systems course, please use the handed out Kudos and Yams versions.
+For the DIKU Operating Systems course, please use the handed out KUDOS and Yams versions.